jon-turney/meson-corpus-test-update/README.md

 ### TODO:

 - Since we're always providing all builddeps, we're not exercising fallbacks (use forcefallback?)
-- Pin to a specific git commit (not bleeding edge so bionic can satisify builddeps & to avoid false reports due to upstream breakage)
 - Add 'test' to ninja targets built
+- Use scheduled GitHub workflow to do the update, not a cronjob on a random machine

 ### PACKAGE CACHING